 Richford, VT (14) - The New York District completed construction, which was authorized by Section 14 of the Continuing Authorities Program.
 The project protects the primary water supply line for the community of Richford, Vermont.
 Construction began 1 November 2004.
 Installation of the new water-main is complete and the Town of Richford is currently receiving water through the new pipeline.
 Landscaping and final construction activities were completed in the Spring of 2005.
+Project Turnover to the Town is underway.

-Mad River, VT (206) - The New York District completed a preliminary restoration plan (PRP) which determined that there was federal interest in continuing to the Planning, Design and Analysis (PDA) phase of this study.
-By a letter dated January 3, 2003, the Town of Warren, Vermont indicated a willingness to act as a nonfederal sponsor.
+Mad River, VT (206) - The New York District completed a preliminary restoration plan (PRP) which determined that there was Federal interest in continuing into the Planning, Design and Analysis (PDA) phase of this study.
+By a letter dated January 3, 2003, the Town of Warren, Vermont indicated a willingness to act as a non-Federal sponsor.
 The PDA phase was completed in May 2004.
-The Town has chosen to suspend the study due to controversy over dam removal.
-The study may be re-opened if this issue is resolved.
+The Town has chosen to suspend the study due to controversy over dam removal .
+The study may be re-opened for construction if this issue is resolved.

 Lake Champlain Sea Lamprey Barriers, VT (1135) - In cooperation with the U.S. Fish and Wildlife Service and the Lake Champlain Basin Program, New York, the New York District conducted a site visit on Aug.
 31, 2004.
 Corps representatives visited potential lamprey barrier sites around the watershed (NY).
-NY District representatives met with the New York State Department of Environmental Conservation and the US Fish and Wildlife Association in June 2005 at the Frog Farm Dam on the Great Chazy River in the Village of Champlain, NY.
+NY District representatives met with the New York State Department of Environmental

+Conservation and the US Fish and Wildlife Association in June 2005 at the Frog Farm Dam on the Great Chazy River in the Village of Champlain, NY.
 The Frog Farm Dam has been identified as a priority site for lamprey barrier work.
-A Preliminary Restoration Plan and Project Management Plan were completed in 2006.
-If a non-federal partner is identified a feasibility study may be initiated.
+The NYSDEC, which has showed its intent to serve as the non-federal sponsor, has requested that the Corps of Engineers do a study to determine the cause of this breaching and make suggestions for modifications which improve the effectiveness of the barrier.
+A Preliminary Restoration Plan and Project Management Plan were completed in FY2006.
+A feasibility study has been initiated to analyze potential restoration alternatives focused on sea lamprey barriers

-West Branch, Stowe, VT (206) - A Section 206 (Aquatic Ecosystem Restoration) Preliminary Restoration Plan (PRP) was completed in March 2003, which determined that there is federal interest in continuing into the feasibility phase of study.
-In a letter dated February 18, 2002, the Vermont Agency of Natural Resources (VTANR) indicated its willingness to act as the non-federal sponsor.
+West Branch, Stowe, VT (206) - A Section 206 (Aquatic Ecosystem Restoration) Preliminary Restoration Plan (PRP) was completed in March 2003, which determined that there is Federal interest in continuing into the feasibility phase of study.
+In a letter dated February 18, 2002, the Vermont Agency of Natural Resources (VTANR) indicated its willingness to act as the non-Federal sponsor.
+Subject to the availability of Federal funds, a feasibility study will be initiated.
+If desired by the sponsor, the project may be considered in this watershed program.